Visual appearance of beef

 - Ask for matured beef to ensure maximum tenderness

-- The grilling process does not transform inferior quality, or a less tender cut, into anything special
+- The grilling process does not transform, beef that has a less tender cut, into anything special

 - The colour should, ideally, be red, but remember that cuts will vary in colour from carcass to carcass